iulspop/sati/README.md

 - Sign up for an account under `/login` by logging in with Magic.

 - Grab the `userId` that you logged out in the previous step from the terminal in which you ran `npm run dev` and add it to your `.env` file as `SEED_USER_ID`.

 - Remove the `console.warn` from `getUserIdFromSession()`.

-- Now you can add the remaining values to your `.env` file, which are used by the main seed script:
+- Now you can add the remaining value to your `.env` file, which is used by the seed script:

   - `SEED_USER_ID` - The steps above outlined how to get this value.
 This value is the user id of the user that will be seeded in the database.
 This value is required for the `"db:seed"` script.

-- Lastly, stop your `npm run dev` script and run
+- Lastly, run

   ```sh
   npm run db:reset-dev
   ```

-  , which wipes the database, seeds the database with lots of data and starts up the dev server again.

-This starts your app in development mode, rebuilding assets on file changes.
+  to wipe & seed the database.

 ## Development